| | | | | | | |

 Leave a review below or tag me in your photos on Instagram!

 If you’ve foraged or bought some wild garlic, one of the best things you can make is this wild garlic and pea risotto with a cheddar crisp tuile.
-You can also make wild garlic and cheddar scones.
+You can also make wild garlic and cheddar scones or wild garlic falafel.

 I like to serve wild garlic and pea risotto alongside a fresh salad of arugula, or crispy fried mozzarella balls.